robert-orlinski/robert-orlinski-old/README.md

 I am WordPress and Front-End Developer, PM, and team manager with several years of experience, who changes profession to React to gain some new experience.

-I'm love with React, Redux, JAMStack, nice CSS, and MongoDB.
+That's why I am currently in love with React, Redux, JAMStack, nice CSS, and MongoDB!
+Learning these technologies and exploring everything that's associated with them.

 ## Where you can find me?